t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 - A SQL Server VM that will act as your on-premise SQL instance that you will migrate to Azure SQL DB
   -	A SQL Server VM has been pre-provisioned for this exercise
 - An Azure SQL Database Instance.
-This is the SQL PaaS service you will migrate the on-premise server to.
+This is the SQL PaaS service you will migrate the on-premise server to
   - You will create this as part of the lab
 - A Mongo DB that you will migrate data from to Cosmos DB
   - A public Mongo DB will be made available to you to access remotely